Altinn/altinn-studio-docs/content/altinn-api/_index.md

 OLD // CompleteAndSendIn
 http://altinn3.no/runtime/RtlOrg/apitracing/7f32a720-a1e9-4565-a351-b3f66f9641b0/CompleteAndSendIn

-Get next steps according to flow.
+#### Get steps in a flow ?
 Returns an array of steps that can be selected.

 ```http
 GET {appPath}/instances/347829/41e57962-dfb7-4502-a4dd-8da28b0885fc/workflow?steps=next